 - Stage 1: New stretch marks will appear pink.
 They may be itchy.
 The surrounding skin of the stretch mark will look flattened.

-- Stage 2: The stretch marks will get longer and more prominent and transition into darker colours like red or purple.
+- Stage 2: The stretch marks will get longer and more prominent and transition into darker colors like red or purple.

 - Stage 3: Mature stretch marks will no longer appear red or purple.
 Instead, they will look white or light gray.
 The lines will be noticeably more irregular in shape.